-3. Transportation Improvement Program
+Transportation Improvement Program

-The Transportation Improvement Program (TIP) is a staged multiyear program of projects to implement the fiscally constrained RTP.
-The TIP identifies the federally-funded surface transportation strategies and projects (or phases of projects) to be implemented in the DRCOG transportation management area during the next few years.
+The Transportation Improvement Program (TIP) is a staged multiyear program of projects to implement the air quality conforming fiscally constrained RTP.
+The TIP identifies the federally funded surface transportation strategies and projects (or phases of projects) to be implemented in the DRCOG transportation management area during the next few years (see below).
 Per state protocol, the TIP also includes the CDOT projects being implemented using only state funds.

-The federal requirement under SAFETEA-LU is that TIPs cover at least four years.
-To be consistent with the State TIP (STIP), DRCOG’s TIP covers a six-year period; federal agencies consider the last two years as informational.
+The federal requirement under thethe FAST Actis that TIPs cover at least four years.
+DRCOG’s TIP currently covers a six-year period; FHWA and FHWA/FTA consider the last two years as informational.
 The TIP is updated at least every four years as required by federal regulations.
+CDOT now develops an annual STIP.

-Like the fiscally constrained RTP, the TIP must conform with the requirements of the Clean Air Act, so it must identify all regionally significant projects, regardless of funding source, being completed in the TIP period.
-That includes roadway capacity projects being built by local governments with local funds, new tollways or capacity increases to existing ones by public highway authorities, and major projects being implemented by RTD with its funds.
+Like the fiscally constrained RTP, the TIP must conform with the requirements of the Clean Air Act, so it must identify all regionally significant projects, regardless of funding source, being completed during the TIP period.
+Regionally significant projects include roadway capacity projects being built by local governments with local funds, new tollways or capacity increases to existing tollways by public highway authorities and major projects being implemented by RTD with its funds.

-DRCOG leads the TIP development, working collaboratively with the MOA partners, air quality agencies, local governments and others.
+DRCOG leads the TIP development, working collaboratively with the MPA partners, air quality agencies and local governments.
 TIP development and adoption takes about 15 months and a general description of usual tasks follows.
-Exhibit 9 shows a typical timeline and Exhibit 10 identifies TIP development responsibilities of the MOA partners.
-Pursuant to the MOA, the three partners are working together to better integrate project selection in the TIP, and the evolving integration efforts are identified each TIP cycle.
+Exhibit 9 shows a typical timeline and Exhibit 10 identifies TIP development responsibilities of the MPA partnersMPA

+Ongoing.
+Public involvement

+Project selection considers the concerns of the public.
+Project sponsors are responsible for providing opportunities for public comment on projects and applications submitted to DRCOG.
+RTD’s and CDOT’s processes include public participation.
+A formal TIP public hearing, with appropriate public notice, is conducted by the DRCOG Board prior to adoption.
+The public notice of public involvement activities and time established for public review and comments on the TIP will satisfy the Program of Projects (RTD's Strategic Budget Plan) requirements of the FTA Section 5307 Program.
+DRCOG summarizes all public comments received during the public comment period, drafts responses as appropriate, and presents this information to the transportation committees and DRCOG Board.
+If significant public comments are received on draft documents, a summary, analysis and report on the disposition of such comments are included as part of the final TIP documentation.

 Step 1.
 Develop policy for TIP preparation